wp-plugins/custom-newsletter-template/readme.txt

 = Key Feature =

 * Create your own newsletter template for your domain.
-* HTML is based on table tag so it will generate same output for all mail service available like, yahoo, gmail, aol, msn, microsoft outlook etc.
+* HTML is based on table tag so it will generate same output for all mail services available, like Yahoo, Gmail, AOL, MSN, Microsoft Outlook etc.
 * Ability to control / customize each and every content of newsletter template like, background color, background image, font color, selective text, favicon, page title, header image, footer content, ads image/link, social image/link, post count etc.
-* Fully inline css to support all the email service available like, yahoo, gmail, aol, msn, microsoft outlook etc.
+* Fully inline css to support all the email services available, like Yahoo, Gmail, AOL, MSN, Microsoft Outlook etc.
-* Used direct image url for image tag so will not be broken.
+* Used direct image url for image tag, so will not be broken.

 Please visit our site <a href="http://www.cybernetikz.com/">www.cybernetikz.com/</a>